bubbup/Deepfake-detection/README.md

-# Major-recommendation-system
+# Deepfake Detection
-a system that helps students decide the field of study to major in customized to their person
+a machine learning model cultivated to help detect fake or AI-Generated images